- Get Involved

 CHITA, TEXAS.
 Chita is on Farm Road 355 some nine miles southwest of Groveton in southwestern Trinity County.
 The area was first settled before the Civil War, but a community did not begin to develop there until the 1890s.
 A post office was established for the community in 1895, and a school was founded the next year.
 By 1914 Chita had a general store, a cotton gin and gristmill, a stone and sand company, and a reported population of sixty.
 Its post office closed in 1929, but in the mid-1930s Chita still had two businesses and a population of seventy-five.
 The community's population declined during the 1950s and 1960s but then began to grow because of the community's proximity to Lake Livingston.
 In 1990 Chita was a dispersed rural community with an estimated population of seventy-five.
 In 2000 the population reached eighty-one.

 BIBLIOGRAPHY:Patricia B. and Joseph W. Hensley, eds., Trinity County Beginnings (Groveton, Texas: Trinity County Book Committee, 1986).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Christopher Long, "CHITA, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hnc53.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Christopher Long, "CHITA, TX," accessed May 21, 2019, http://www.tshaonline.org/handbook/online/articles/hnc53.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.